ollebaum/green-apples/README.md

 which appends the settings in .gitconfig to the config file for the repository.

 ## SwitchSoundOutput
-Propmts the user the change the output speaker source.
+Prompts the user the change the output speaker source.
 The script assumes that only to sources are available and chooses the one that is disabled.